jasonkhan99/favorite-things-webpage/README.md

 ## Support and Contact Details

-If there are any issues or questions, please contact us at <hannah.beinstein@gmail.com> <jasonderekkhan@gmail.com>
+If there are any issues or questions, please contact us at <hannah.beinstein@gmail.com> or <jasonderekkhan@gmail.com>

 ## Technologies Used